TRU-PBADS/.github/.github/ISSUE_TEMPLATE/CONTRIBUTING.md

-# Teamwork Contract for Capstone Project
+# Teamwork Contract for Data Science Project

 This document is a framework for our team to establish a clear and effective working agreement.
 Please fill out the sections below as a team to create your official contract.